sierracheng/TECHIN514_W24/Lab 1 - Intro to PlatformIO/Lab1 Intro to PlatformIO.md

 # Lab 1 : Introduction to Platform IO with XIAO Seeeduino SAMD21

+**While the tutorial is specific to setting up the XIAO SAMD21, the setup for most other boards is similar.** Links will be in the README of this lab.

 # ****1. Introduction to Platform IO****

 ### **Before everything starts: why Platform IO?**